Change the conversation – #SaySomething about your Psoriasis

 Psoriasis Booklet (PDF)

-This booklet aims to help you better understand your condition, help you talk to your doctor and provides useful tips for living with psoriasis.Download
+Our new 'What you need to know about psoriasis booklet' has been prepared to help you understand your condition, talk with your doctor, learn about available treatments and find useful tips for living with psoriasis.Download

 The views expressed on this website are those of the Irish Skin Foundation and are independent of our corporate sponsors.